jvrc/tutorials/html/_sources/basics/torque.txt

 Run simulation
 --------------

-Press "start simulation" button on the simulation tool bar.
+Press "Start simulation from the beginning" button on the simulation tool bar.
 The robot doesn't fall down for 15[s] but after that, it falls down.
 Because duration of the robot motion is 15[s].

 .. image:: images/simulation_controller.png